 The procedural safeguards outlined in the IDEA protect the rights of parents and students.
 Each state must create a procedural safeguards notice for parents.
-The notice document is available in English, Spanish, and Arabic in the Notice and Consent section of the website.
+The document is available in other languages in the Notice and Consent section of the website.

 - Implementing Regulations for Section 504 of the Rehabilitation Act of 1973

 - Michigan Administrative Rules for Special Education (MARSE) [PDF]

 The MARSE outlines specific requirements regarding how special education is to be implemented in Michigan.